MariaHendrikx/my-writing-dream/blogs/20240831_Reflection.md

     - Start before 10:00 AM.
     - Begin the day with coffee and breakfast.
 ```

+I have also set the above rules in the Cold Turkey App, and they will lift next friday at 4PM.
+Then I will reflect how these rules are good or bad for me.
+Youtube is allowed  to be used for 1 hour within the block period, just in case I really need it for some tutorial.

 I'm excited to see how these tweaks will help me find a better balance between productivity and relaxation.
 Here's to another week of fine-tuning the art of living well!